shopware/shopware/src/Docs/_new/4-how-to/050-custom-entity.md

 ## The entity class

-The entity class itself is a simple value object, like a struct, which contains as much properties as fields in the definition.
+The entity class itself is a simple value object, like a struct, which contains as much properties as fields in the definition, ignoring the ID field.

 ```php
 <?php declare(strict_types=1);